deanthecoder/GLSLShaderShrinker/README.md

 ---
 ## Combine Assignment With Single Use
-An assignment used on the next line can often be inlined.
+A variable assignment used on the next line can often be inlined, if that next line is an assignment or ```if``` condition.
 #### Before
 ```c
 float doMaths() {